Top 10 affordable car insurance companies for teen drivers

 Unique Features for Teen Drivers

-- RightTrack Program: Usage-based insurance that monitors driving habits and can lead to significant discounts
+- Right-Track program: This usage-based insurance option uses smart apps to monitor safe driving habits and can lead to significant discounts.

-- Accident Forgiveness: Optional feature that prevents rates from increasing after your first accident
+- Accident forgiveness: This is an optional feature that prevents your premium from increasing at your first at-fault accident.

-- New Car Replacement: Replaces your totaled car with a new one of the same make and model
+- New car replacement: You can replace your totaled car with a brand one of the same make and model.

-- Better Car Replacement: Replaces your totaled car with one that's one model year newer with 15,000 fewer miles
+- Better car replacement: Replace your totaled vehicle with a new one that is one model year newer and has 15,000 fewer miles, offering better value.

-Pros: Extensive additional coverage options Highly customizable policies Strong digital experience with robust mobile app 24/7 roadside assistance available
+Pros: A wide range of extra coverage options Highly customized policies Strong mobile app digital experience 24/7 roadside assistance available

 Customize Your Coverage